 After the process is finished, you will have a custom curve that will now control the speed and voltage at which your GPU operates under certain loads.

-While OC Scanner is the easiest way to overclock your GPU with MSI Afterburner, it doesn’t overclock your GPU’s memory.
+While OC Scanner is the easiest way to overclock your GPU with MSI Afterburner, it doesn’t overclock your GPU’s memory (or VRAM).
 To overclock your GPU’s memory, you can use the Memory Clock slider on the main page of the user interface.

 And, instead of overclocking your GPU with OC Scanner, you can also use the Core Voltage, Core Clock, and Memory Clock sliders to overclock your GPU manually.
 While there isn’t much risk of damaging your GPU by altering the sliders yourself, it can be a lengthier process finding the right settings for your system.
 It is recommended that you bump up the sliders slowly and test after each change to ensure system stability.